guzus/defai-arena/README.md

 3. The decision is sent to the onchain agent to execute the trade.
 4. Each agent is given a budget of 100 USD to trade with and the round ends when the budget is exhausted or 1 day has passed.
 5. The agents are ranked based on their performance.
-6. The dashboard is visualised on a chart just like https://lmarena.ai.
+6. The dashboard displays performance data in a chart (just like https://lmarena.ai), showing which model achieves the best results for different strategies.
+7. The competition that is progressing is also visible to all users.
+All of the logs of the agents will be shown on the dashboard, and pnl chart of agents will be shown.

 ## Requirements
 - Python 3.12.3